-Petitioner Mother, by counsel Gerald R. Linkous, appeals the Circuit Court of Mercer County's order entered on May 1, 2012, terminating her parental rights to her ten children.
+Petitioner Father, by counsel Thomas H. Evans III, appeals the Circuit Court of Mercer County's order entered on May 1, 2012, terminating his parental and custodial rights to his children.
 Guardian ad litem Ryan Flanigan has filed his response on behalf of A.T. and C.B.
 Guardian ad litem William O. Huffman has filed his response on behalf of J.T. and T.W.
 Guardian ad litem Julie Lynch has filed her response on behalf of A.T., A.B., J.T., E.T., and J.T.
 The West Virginia Department of Health and Human Resources ("DHHR"), by William Bands, its attorney, has filed its response.